MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.4.0/uninstall-az-ps.md

 uninstall.
 If you don't see this program listed, then you installed through PowerShellGet, and should follow the next set of instructions.

-## Uninstall Azure PowerShell from PowerShellGet
+## Uninstall the Az PowerShell module from PowerShellGet

 To uninstall the Az modules, you can use the [Uninstall-Module](/powershell/module/powershellget/uninstall-module) cmdlet.
 However, `Uninstall-Module` only uninstalls one module.
-To remove Azure PowerShell completely, you must uninstall each module individually.
+To remove the Az PowerShell module completely, you must uninstall each module individually.
 Uninstallation can be complicated if you have more than one version of Azure PowerShell installed.

-To check which versions of Azure PowerShell you've installed, run the following command:
+To check which versions of the Az PowerShell module you've installed, run the following command:

 ```powershell-interactive
 Get-InstalledModule -Name Az -AllVersions